Teaching large classes: problems and suggested techniques

 While it is hard to draw definitive conclusions about student achievement based on class size alone, since other variables such as the quality of teachers, students degree of motivation and the role of the parents may come into play, large classes yield the following difficulties:

 - One of the main difficulties that a teacher may experience while teaching a large class is the tremendous effort that she or he will have to make.
 With an outnumbered class there is always something to be done.

 - With a large class, it is difficult to get a satisfactory knowledge of student’s needs.
 Intimacy with students and remembering names might be a problem.

 - As a consequence of the large number of students, the noise level is inevitably high which adds to the stress teachers may experience.

 - Organizing, planning and presenting lessons, may constitute another challenge for teachers in such classes as students abilities might differ considerably.

 - There is another difficulty related to the learning process.
 In fact, engaging learners actively in the learning process may not be easy in a crowded class.

 - It is hard to imagine how a large class would benefit from school resources such as computers, books, references…

-- With a crowded classroom, teachers might find it difficulties to measure effectiveness.
+- With a crowded classroom, teachers might find it difficult to measure effectiveness.

-- A large classes gives reluctant students a place to hide.
+- A large classe gives reluctant students a place to hide.